25+ Last Minute Halloween Classroom Door Ideas Teachers Love (2025 Update)

 If you look closely, you can tell that the cute ghosts have a picture of each student.
 Talk about a fun way to build classroom community!

-3. Brewing Up Kindness
+3. Kindness is Brewing

 4. Nightmare Before Christmas